muhamedh/shell/README.md

 # Shell
-Shell mockup written in C for an Operating System course
+Shell mockup written in C for the Operating Systems course

-Group members:
+## Group members:
 Edin Bajrić
 Muhamed Hamzić

+The submission contains the following files: shell.c sleep.c

+Answers:

+Description:

-Shell cabalities
+Shell capabilities
 The shell is capable of running the following commands:

 clear - clears the shell screen